atfrank/LarmorD_New/README.md

 ```

 ## LARMORD-Q:
-Using a database of DFT-derived shielding, a set of parameters were derived that enables LARMORD to be used to compute DFT-like shielding values directly from structure.
+Using a database of DFT-derived shielding values, parameters were trained that now enables LARMORD to be used to compute DFT-like shielding values directly from structure.
+To compute DFT-like shielding values from structure, uses just need to specify the appropriate parameter and reference files (see below).
+The ```-residueBased``` is need as well.
 ```
 # initialize
 pdb=2N1Q